How to Implement a Visitor ID Badge System

-Even if your company already issues visitor ID badges at check-in, how do your employees and security staff know how long a visitor has been in the facility, as well as if they’re authorized to be there on any specific day or time?
+If your company already issues visitor ID badges at check-in, how do your employees and security staff know how long a visitor has been in the facility?
+Is the visitor is authorized to be there on any specific day or time?
 There are several ways to ensure a visitor’s ID badge is current, which is critical when it comes to knowing that all visitors are authorized to be in your facility.

 Limit Visitor Timeframes